 - Am I self disciplined?

-- Do I have the ability to manage chaos and problems that are unforeseen?
+- Do I have the ability to manage chaos and handle problems as they arise?

-- Can I avoid doing a comparative analysis with my peers?
+- Can I avoid comparing myself with my peers?

 - Am I resilient enough not to let others opinions derail me?